A common question asked by new preppers is “what is EMP?”

 The E1 component is produced when gamma radiation from the nuclear detonation knocks electrons out of the atoms in the upper atmosphere (Compton effect).

 The E2 component is generated by the neutrons released by nuclear weapons.
 This E2 component is an “intermediate time” pulse that, by the IEC definition, lasts from about 1 microsecond to 1 second after the beginning of the electromagnetic pulse.
 The E2 component of the pulse has many similarities to the electromagnetic pulses produced by lightning.
-Because of the similarities to lightning coupled with the widespread use of lightning protection technology, the E2 pulse is generally considered to be the easiest to protect against.
+It has a lot of similarities to a lightning strike.
+Because of the widespread use of lightning protection technology, the E2 pulse is generally considered to be the easiest to protect against.

-E3 is different from both E1 and E2.
-E3 has a very slow pulse, lasting tens to hundreds of seconds.
+Type E3 is different from both E1 and E2.
+The E3 is a very slow pulse, lasting tens to hundreds of seconds.

 What happens is that after a HEMP, the earth’s magnetic field thrown out of balance by the EMP, and the molten iron core of the earth that creates our magnetic field restores itself.
 This causes additional induction.
 This is the most similar to geomagnetic storms caused by a very severe CME.